 This made me think, but how can I know something about this but well known trained PhD economists who went to better schools than me weren't taught this?
 So I went back and looked at all of my copies of econometrics textbooks.
 These are well known and have been commonly used by masters and PhD graduate students in economics.
 Econometric Analysis by Greene, Econometric Analysis of Cross Section and Panel Data by Wooldridge, A Course in Econometrics by Goldberger, A Guide to Econometrics by Kennedy, Using Econometrics by Studenmund.
 I even threw in Mastering 'Metrics and Mostly Harmless Econometrics by Angrist and Pischke.

 While Wooldridge did discuss clustering and stratified sampling, most of the emphasis was placed on getting the correct standard errors and appropriate weighting.
 From my previous years of referencing these texts, as well as a cursory review again of the index and chapters of each one I could not find any treatment of power or sample size calculations.

 So I thought, maybe this is something covered in prerequisite courses.
 Going back to the undergraduate level in economics I recall very little about this.
 Checking a popular text, Statistics for Business and Economics by Anderson, Sweeney, Williams, Camm, and Cochran I did find a basic example in relation to power and sample sizes for a t-test.
 What about a graduate level pre-requisite for econometrics?
 In my first year of graduate school I took a graduate level course in mathematical statistics (this was a course doing business under a research methods title) that used Degroot's text Probability and Statistics.
 Definitely a lot about the concept of power in theory, but no emphasis on various calculations for sample size.
-The one textbook I own with treatment of this is Principles and Procedures of Statistics, A Biometrical Approach by Steel, Torrie, and Dickey.
+One textbook I own with treatment of this is Principles and Procedures of Statistics, A Biometrical Approach by Steel, Torrie, and Dickey.
 But that does not count because that was the text used in my experimental design course in graduate school in the department of agriculture.
 Not part of a standard econometrics curriculum.